moomenabid/AWS_Serverless_Application/README.md

     return response
 ```
 This is the lambda function which will support the API Gateway
+This is the function which will provide compute to API Gateway.
 It's job is to be called by API Gateway when its used by the serverless front end part of the application (loaded by S3), It accepts some information from you, via API Gateway and then it starts a state machine execution - which is the logic of the application.

 Finally, we deployed the function, then we downloaded it's zip package `api_lambda.zip` and finally we deleted it because we will be creating it automatically with terraform using the downloaded zip package.